jeffreyvr/contextr/README.md

 ## ✨ Hosted version ✨

 Want a hosted version of Contextr?
 It’s in the works!
-Sign up for updates to be the first to know when it’s ready—no setup, just AI-powered analysis at your fingertips.
+Sign up for updates to be the first to know when it’s ready.
 [Join the waitlist](https://contextr.dev).

 ## Contributors
 * [Jeffrey van Rossum](https://github.com/jeffreyvr)